xiaowen012/DSI_VAE/README.md

 # DSI_VAE
 This repository contains the code and example data used in the paper:
-"Prediction of Fault Slip Tendency in CO₂ Storage using Data-space Inversion"
+"Prediction of Fault Slip Tendency in CO₂ Storage using Data-space Inversion."
+In this work, we implement a variational autoencoder (VAE)-based data=space inversion (DSI) framework to predict fault slip tendency in CO₂ storage projects.
+The VAE consists of stacked convolutional long short-term memory layers.
+The VAE latent variables are then utilized in DSI. is trained

 models/: Directory to store Python scripts for VAE and DSI